-This extraordinary meeting will be held in London on 4, 5 and 6 February 2015 at the Vandervell Lecture Theatre, Royal College of Surgeons, 35-43 Lincoln’s Inn Fields, London WC2.
+The 2016 AGM will be held in London on 11th and 12th February 2016 at the Vandervell Lecture Theatre, Royal College of Surgeons, 35-43 Lincoln’s Inn Fields, London WC2.

 At the 2015 meeting it was a particular pleasure to have so many neurologists and psychologists attending.